 This method allows you to use a statistical formula to calculate the reference consumption.
 Learn how to calculate a reference consumption (baseline) formula here.

-If the selected method was formula, the following menu appears, which allows you to define the formula to be applied, the uncertainty threshold, the variables for the formula, conditional cases that might periodically substitute the reference consumption and any non routinary adjustments that will modify the reference consumption.
+If the selected method was a formula, the following menu appears, which allows you to define the formula to be applied, the uncertainty threshold, the variables for the formula, conditional cases that might periodically substitute the reference consumption and any non-routinary adjustments that will modify the reference consumption.

 The reference consumption field allows you to introduce the formula that will be used to calculate the reference consumption.
 You can use short words to designate the variables in your formula, as well as the following mathematical operations.
 Please make sure you are using the dot "." as decimal separator.

 |a + b||The sum of "a" and "b"|